nethopper2/kaops-addons/charts/camel-k-gdrive-gcs-sync/README.md

 ## Implementation Details

-### Kamelets
+### Direct Integration

-This integration uses custom Kamelets:
+This integration uses a direct Camel route that:

+1. **REST API**: Exposes an HTTP endpoint for triggering syncs
-1. **user-gdrive-source**: Lists and retrieves files from Google Drive using user tokens
+2. **Google Drive Component**: Lists and retrieves files using the user's OAuth tokens
-2. **user-gcs-sink**: Uploads files to GCS with user-specific paths
+3. **Google Storage Component**: Uploads files directly to GCS with user-specific paths

 ### Idempotent Processing